-Can You Get Shingles Again
+Can You Get Shingles More Than Once

 In its latest March 2014 survey, polyDNA found that up to 78% of respondents who had a herpes zoster outbreak wanted to know if it was possible to have another. polyDNA reviews the literature on this topic, and recommends Gene-Eden-VIR to target the latent VZV.

 Shingles is caused by the varicella-zoster virus - the same virus that causes chickenpox.
 After you've had chickenpox, the virus lies inactive in nerve tissue near your spinal cord and brain.
 Years later, the virus may reactivate as shingles.
 While it isn't a life-threatening condition, shingles can be very painful.
 Vaccines can help reduce the risk of shingles, while early treatment can help shorten a shingles infection and lessen the chance of complications.
 Shingles is most common in older adults and people who have weak immune systems because of stress, injury, certain medicines, or other reasons.

 Individuals that have had an outbreak of Shingles (herpes zoster), a condition caused by the varicella zoster virus, often fear that they could have another outbreak.
 That fear is justified. polyDNA's March 2014 survey found that up to 78% of respondents did not know that "People with shingles are more likely to suffer a recurrence than previously thought, especially if their attack is accompanied by lasting pain."
-(See WebMD, from November 9, 2009) (1). polyDNA recommends Gene-Eden-VIR to those infected with the latent VZV.
+(See WebMD, from November 9, 2009). polyDNA recommends Gene-Eden-VIR to those infected with the latent VZV.
 Gene-Eden-VIR is a natural antiviral designed to help the immune system target latent viruses.

 "The risk of getting shingles again, once you already have it, is about one in three.
-That's about the same chance of getting shingles once in your lifetime (1)."
+That's about the same chance of getting shingles once in your lifetime."
 Researchers "studied the medical records of nearly 1,700 people with a confirmed shingles attack from 1996 to 2001.
-Only 8% had compromised immune systems (1)."
+Only 8% had compromised immune systems."
 Clearly most recurrent attacks are occurring in people with healthy immune systems.

 "The time between attacks ranged from 96 days to 10 years.
 Recurrences were: 2.8 times more likely in people with shingles-associated pain for 30 or more days during the initial episode.
-4.8 times more likely in people with shingles-associated pain for 60 or more days during the initial episode, 60% more likely in women than men, (and) 40% more likely in people who were 50 or older when they had their initial attack (1)."
+4.8 times more likely in people with shingles-associated pain for 60 or more days during the initial episode, 60% more likely in women than men, (and) 40% more likely in people who were 50 or older when they had their initial attack."

-"We knew you could get another episode, but we didn't know the risk was so great (1)."
+"We knew you could get another episode, but we didn't know the risk was so great."

 polyDNA recommends that individuals concerned about a shingles outbreak speak with their doctors about Gene-Eden-VIR.
 This natural antiviral was proven to reduce viral symptoms in a post-marketing clinical study that followed FDA guidelines.